_ [Contents]

 If you can’t devise a better rule on your own, you might hire a scientist to do it for you.
 (Again, you might find that devising accurate, robust models is more easily said than done.)

-This is worth mentioning, because some people think that “the truth” must be exact and unlimited, and conversely anything that has limitations must be worthless.
-This can be seen as an extreme form of over-reacting to the limitations of a model, but it is all too common.
-See section 2.5 for more on this.
+This is worth mentioning, because some people want “the truth” and think “the truth” must be exact and unlimited.
+Conversely they think anything that has limitations must be worthless.
+(This is an extreme form of over-reacting to the limitations of a model.)
+It is a very serious, very common problem.
+See section 3.6 for more on this.

 If Joe and Moe choose to work together to devise a new, grander model that has fewer limitations, so that it can handle both their problems, that is great – but it is their choice, not their obligation, and should not be an impediment to using the old model to solve Joe’s problems.